 Three charged in connection to California strip club shooting over mask dispute

-Three men were arrested last week in connection with a drive-by shooting at a California strip on Halloween that injured three people after they were kicked out over their refusal to wear masks, prosecutors said Monday.
+Three men were arrested last week in connection with a drive-by shooting at a California strip club on Halloween that injured three people after they were kicked out over their refusal to wear masks, prosecutors said Monday.

 Edgar Nava-Ayala, 34, Juan Jose Acosta-Soto, 20, and Daniel Juvenal Ocampo, 22, all of Anaheim, were taken into police custody on Dec.
 17 over the Oct.
 31 shooting at the Sahara Teather in Anaheim.